kubb-labs/kubb/docs/plugins/swagger/index.md

 - For example, we have [`getReference`](https://github.com/kubb-project/kubb/blob/main/packages/swagger/src/utils/getReference.ts) that will return the ref based on the spec.

-- Next to that we also have the class [`OperationGenerator`](https://github.com/kubb-project/kubb/blob/main/packages/swagger/src/generators/OperationGenerator.ts).
+- Next to that we also have the class [`OperationGenerator`](https://github.com/kubb-project/kubb/blob/main/packages/swagger/src/OperationGenerator.ts).
 This class contains the building blocks of getting the request, response, params, ....
-  <br/>Just call `this.getSchemas` and you will retreive an object contains all the info you need to set up a TypeScript type, React-Query hook,....
+  <br/>Just call `this.getSchemas` and you will retrieve an object contains all the info you need to set up a TypeScript type, React-Query hook,....

 ## Installation